answersengine/documentations/source/high_level.rst

 Schemas
 =========

-For output records that needs to follow a certain schema, we support the use of json-schema v4, v6, and v7 to validate your collection outputs.
+For output records that needs to follow a certain schema, we support the use of `json-schema.org <https://json-schema.org>`_ v4, v6, and v7 to validate your collection outputs.

-To learn more on how to write your schema files, please visit `Understanding JSON Schema <https://json-schema.org/understanding-json-schema/>`_
+To learn more on how to write your schema files, please visit `Understanding JSON Schema <https://json-schema.org/understanding-json-schema/>`_.

-You can also easily generate a your JSON schema, from a regular JSON record by visiting: `jsonschema.net <https://jsonschema.net>`_ .
+You can also easily generate a your JSON schema, from a regular JSON record by visiting: `jsonschema.net <https://jsonschema.net>`_.
 Doing so will make it much easier to get started with building your schema files.

+To see an example of how a scraper uses a schema, visit the `following project <https://github.com/answersengine/ebay-scraper/tree/schema_config>`_.

 To specify any schema to collection(s), you need to do the following steps:

 1. Create the json schema file
 ------------------------------

-Ideally the convention to organize your schema files is to create a directory called `./schemas` in the root project directory, and then put all the related files inside.
+Ideally the convention to organize your schema files is to create a directory called ``./schemas`` in the root project directory, and then put all the related files inside.
 In this example let's create a schema file that will validate contact information.
-In this case, you can create the file `./schemas/contact.json` with the following content:
+In this case, you can create the file ``./schemas/contact.json`` with the following content:

 .. code-block:: json